Algorithms for FFT Beamforming Radio Interferometers: Beamforming

 \subsection{Redundant arrays and Fourier transform beamforming}

 We will now restrict the discussion to redundant arrays of antenna.
 These are arrays with identical antenna patterns and regular spacings.
 For simplicity we will consider identical, single-polarization antennas such that $A_a^i(\vnhat, \nu)=A^i(\vnhat,\nu)$ is independent of $a$, a linear (1D) array such that $\vu_{ab} = \vxhat d (a - b)/\lambda$, and observing a 1D sky such that $\vnhat \cdot \vxhat = \sin(\theta)$ where $\theta$ is the 1D zenith angle.
 As such, the sky contribution to the visibilities $S_{ab}$ depends only on the antenna separation $(a - b)$.
 We also assume that the noise $N_{ab}$ depends only on $(a - b)$, the simple noise model in Equation~\ref{e:simple_noise} being a special case.
-The generalization to 2D or dual polarizations is straight forward.

 With these simplifications, the pointed beam, which for the simple noise model is also the optimal beam, becomes

 and thus